Test problems in mechanics and special relativity: Контрольная работа 8

 A homogeneous rod of length $l$ leans on a smooth horizontal surface and starts to fall on the plane without initial speed from the vertical position.
 Find the trajectory of the top end of the rod.

 Электрон в начальный момент покоился на расстоянии $H$ от бесконечной проводящей незаряженной плоскости. Найти время, за которое электрон достигнет плоскости.

-At the initial moment an electron at rest was situated upon distance $H$ from the infinite, conducting, not charged plane.
+At the initial moment an electron at rest was situated at a distance $H$ from the infinite, conducting, not charged plane.
 Find the time for which the electron will reach the plane.

 Точка с массой $m$ движется в поле с потенциалом Найти закон движения точки.